jundalisay/spblist/content/en/research/smith/philosophy/chapter-1.md

 - there ever was science in the learning of the Chaldeans and Egyptians, or
 - despotism in the East prevented the growth of Philosophy* just as anarchy did in the West.

-> *Superphysics Note: Science in the 'despotic' East was integrated into their traditions and religions, instead of being separate.
-We can say that despotism or monarchy is great at unifying even the sciences if the despot or monarch is truly intelligent.
+{{< n n="Science in the 'despotic' East was integrated into their traditions and religions, instead of being separate.
+We can say that despotism or monarchy is great at unifying even the sciences if the despot or monarch is truly intelligent." >}}

 <!-- That despotism is more destructive of security and leisure than anarchy itself.